 In April 2019, the Company entered into a Global Co-Development and Collaboration agreement (the "BeiGene Collaboration") with BeiGene, Ltd. and BeiGene Switzerland GmbH (collectively "BeiGene"), a commercial-stage biopharmaceutical company, for the development, manufacturing and commercialization of the Company's investigational CAB CTLA-4 antibody (BA3071).
 The Company and BeiGene amended the Global Co-Development and Collaboration agreement in December 2019 and in October 2020 (the "Amended BeiGene Collaboration").
+In 2019, the Company received a total of \$25.0 million in non-refundable payments from BeiGene.

-In 2019, BeiGene paid the Company an upfront non-refundable payment of \$20.0 million and \$5.0 million for reimbursement of manufacturing costs.
 Under the terms of the Amended BeiGene Collaboration, BeiGene was generally responsible for developing BA3071 and for global regulatory filings and commercialization.
 Subject to the terms of the Amended BeiGene Collaboration, BeiGene held an exclusive license with the Company to develop and manufacture the BA3071 candidate globally, and BeiGene was responsible for all costs of development, manufacturing and commercialization globally.
 The Amended BeiGene Collaboration provided that the Company was eligible to receive tiered royalties on sales worldwide, subsequent development and regulatory milestone payments globally and commercial milestones in the BeiGene territory.

 On November 18, 2021, the Company entered into Amendment No. 3 to the Amended BeiGene Collaboration ("Amendment No.3").
-Under Amendment No. 3, the Amended BeiGene Collaboration was terminated, subject to survival of certain provisions, and BeiGene handed back rights to know-how and materials received under the Amended BeiGene Collaboration.
-As a result, the Company assumed responsibility for the global development and commercialization of BA3071.
+Under Amendment No. 3, the Amended BeiGene Collaboration was terminated, subject to survival of certain provisions, and the Company regained the rights to know-how and materials under the Amended BeiGene Collaboration and assumed responsibility for the global development and commercialization of BA3071.
 As consideration for Amendment No.3, the Company agreed to pay BeiGene mid-single digit royalties on sales worldwide and on a limited basis will share in any upfront and milestone payments received through a sublicense of BA3071.
 As part of Amendment No.3, the Company reclassified its remaining \$19.8 million of deferred revenue as a long-term liability which is expected to settle as licensing payments are made to BeiGene in accordance with the resulting amendment.
 In the event the license is terminated, the liability will be extinguished with no further payment to BeiGene.

-For the three months ended March 31, 2022 and 2021, the Company did not recognize any revenue related to the collaboration agreement with BeiGene.
-As of March 31, 2022 and 2021, the Company had a \$19.8 million Liability to Licensor, and \$19.8 million of deferred revenue which was classified as current, respectively.
+For the three and nine months ended September 30, 2022 and 2021, the Company did not recognize any revenue related to the collaboration agreement with BeiGene.
+As of September 30, 2022 and December 31, 2021, the Company had a \$19.8 million Liability to Licensor, and \$19.8 million of deferred revenue which was classified as current, respectively.